Edward Guiliano '72 Global Fellowship FAQ

 Yes, but seniors cannot apply for the summer after graduation.
 Projects must be completed before you graduate.

-Yes, any eligible student may apply for the Fellowships.
+Yes, any eligible student may apply for the Fellowship.

 Created a narrative-based multimedia exploration of gun culture in America.